 Termly observations of the ECT's lessons will be conducted, usually by the induction tutor.
-Postobservation review meetings will be arranged in advance of an observation taking place.
+Post-observation review meetings will be arranged in advance of an observation taking place.
 Following an observation, the ECT and the observer (induction tutor) will meet to review the teaching observed.
 All feedback provided by the induction tutor will be prompt and constructive.
 The induction tutor will make a brief written record of the feedback discussed in a review meeting, which will clearly indicate where any development needs have been identified as a result of the observation.

 ECTs will receive progress reviews against the 'Teachers' Standards', conducted by their induction tutors, in each term of their induction where a formal assessment is not scheduled.
+For part-time ECTs, progress reviews will also take place each term, regardless of the ECT's working pattern.
 Progress reviews will not require ECTs to produce any new evidence specifically to inform the review; all progress reviews will draw on existing evidence of ECTs' teaching.
 ECTs may be asked to provide copies of existing evidence to the induction tutor to help inform the review.
 A written record of each progress review will be retained by the school and a copy will be provided to the ECT.
 This record will include: